 Submitted quilted versions of my Don’t Lives Matter? flag and “States of Being” series in the non-judged category.

 - “Art as Protest” Orange County Center for Contemporary Art (OCCCA), Santa Ana, CA, June 3-July 8, 2017

 The ALM flag was selected for this exhibition.
 Exhibition statement: “The arc of history bends towards justice.
 Protest art just speeds things along.
 Protest art afflicts the comfortable, and comforts the afflicted.
 Protest art imagines a future free from the tyranny of ignorance and deprivation.
 As the late Carrie Fisher once said, ‘Take your broken heart and make it into art.’
 In Art As Protest, beauty and truth march hand in hand.
 Packed with powerful provocations, protest art awakens the conscience of the world, celebrating diversity, tolerance and art’s ineluctable promise of happiness.”

-Featured pieces from my “States of Being” series with a focus on “Women of the USA Unite”
+Featured pieces from “States of Being” series, including “Women of the USA Unite”

 The BLM and DLM flags were featured in this exhibition.
 Director’s statement: “As artists, we have the power to change the world and promote messages of peace and harmony.
 We have a responsibility to speak out against racism.
 Now more than ever it is time to lift our voices.”

 - “Unnatural Election: Artists Respond to the 2016 US Presidential Election,” Kimmel Galleries, New York University Jan.
 19-May 31, 2017

 Features the BLM flag and the States of Being VII: Women in the USA Unite!